 Using Virtual Worlds to Enhance Learning

-Women's Tennis vs. Wells
+Womens's Tennis vs. Wells

 Location: Romney Tennis Courts

 Women's Softball vs. Houghton

 Location: Laker Softball Field

 Tuesday, March 28, 3 p.m. - 6 p.m.

 John Kane will lead a discussion examining how Second Life may be used to help create memorable and meaningful learning experiences for students in a wide variety of disciplinary areas.
 Faculty and staff may participate in person or may participate from within Second Life.
 For those attending in Second Life, we will begin the presentation at the new CELT building that is being constructed by Elaine Evarts. a student at SUNY Oswego.
 In Second Life, the workshop will begin at: http://slurl.com/secondlife/SUNY%20Oswego/79/154/30.